 2. 5th Smartest Dog Breed

-Dobermans are rightly ranked as the 5th most smart dog breeds in the world after the Border collies, Poodles, German Shepherd, and Golden Retrievers.
-Dobermans are a fast learner with a smart and active intellect, which makes them one of the easiest breeds to train.
+Dobermans are rightly ranked as the 5th smartest dog breeds in the world after the Border collies, Poodles, German Shepherd, and Golden Retrievers.
+Dobermans are fast learners with a smart and active intellect, which makes them one of the easiest breeds to train.
 They can instinctively identify suspects, bad times, or even underground bombs with few months of training.

 Nonetheless, a Doberman is a great breed to include in your family members’ list, especially if you have babies at home.
 A Doberman puppy once brought into a loyal pact with your baby and family will prove to be indispensable in times of danger.
 Besides, given the current evolution of the breed, Dobies have become a lot more docile and pick up domestic lessons and do chores easily.
 They have a soft side to their heart, just like any other domestic breed like a Golden Retriever.